9 Quality Icebreakers for ESL Teachers and Students

 You're going to start this first session with a beautifully simple icebreaker, one that is almost guaranteed to help the group:

 - participate in learning.

 These are the key reasons for starting with icebreakers.
 New students will inevitably be nervous on their first morning, so easy-to-follow activities can help dispel anxiety.

-- I make a point of always using them as a sort of hors d'oeuvres, an appetiser, before the main course of learning.
+I make a point of always using them as a sort of hors d'oeuvres, an appetizer, before the main course of learning.
 If students are comfortable with themselves, then this means that your teaching will be that much more enjoyable.